ENG517/Topic-Model-2/README.md

-# DITA Topic Model - ENTER TITLE OF PROJECT HERE
+# DITA Topic Model - GED Reading Passage Guide

 This repo contains a DITA topic model (TM) related to [enter main goal and topic of your model here].